DGX2000/devolo/README.md

 # Devolo
-Tool for reading Diablo II resources and documentation of file formats.
+Tool for reading Diablo II resources and a general documentation of file formats.

+*Note: No actual resources are included in the repository.
+You'll need an original copy of the original Diablo II (I don't know whether the remastered version contains the old game files).*

 ## Roadmap

-- [ ] Write readme with overview and plan for program
+- [X] Write readme with overview and plan for program
-- [ ] Start Qt-Frontend (layout: filebrowser, display area)
+- [X] Start Qt-Frontend (layout: filebrowser, display area)
-- [ ] Integrate my bitstream class
+- [ ] Integrate bitstream class
 - [ ] Dc6 file format
 - [ ] Palette file format
 - [ ] Wav file format (FFmpeg)